dominikbraun/foodunit/README.md

 Copy `app.example.toml` and rename it to `app.toml`.
 Fill in appropriate values.
 Do the same thing with `ui/public/config.example.json`.

-If the database tables do not exists yet, run:
+If the database tables do not exist yet, run:

 ```shell script
 $ ./run-migration.sh